Skip to content

 Script Development / SQL Construction DFF.SQL

-Using DFF.SQL(...) can conveniently generate dynamic SQL statements, avoiding SQL injection issues caused by manual SQL concatenation.
+Using DFF.SQL(...) allows for convenient generation of dynamic SQL statements, avoiding SQL injection issues caused by manual string concatenation.

-sql str Required SQL statement, may include parameter placeholders.
+sql str Required SQL statement, which can contain parameter placeholders.

 sql_params list None SQL parameters

-Most operation objects of SQL connectors created via DFF.CONN(...) already have this feature built-in and can be used directly.
+Most connection objects created via DFF.CONN(...) for SQL-type connectors already have this functionality built-in and can be used directly.

-This method is mainly used for debugging SQL statements, observing the actual executed SQL through print(...).
+This method is primarily useful for conveniently DEBUGGING SQL statements, allowing you to observe the actual executed SQL via print(...).

 Example